AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/index.md

 - You need to keep a minimum of 10 ASTR or 5 SDN tokens as transferable after staking.
 - **You need to claim to receive your rewards, we recommend claiming your staking rewards once a week.**
-- There is a unbonding period of around 5 days on Shiden and 10 days on Astar.
+- When unlocking tokens, there is a unbonding period on Shiden and on Astar.
+The unbonding period lenghts can be consulted [here](/docs/use/dapp-staking/for-stakers/#parameters).
 Please note that this is based on a perfect block production of 12s.
 In case of any delay, your unbonding period can be a little longer.
 - The staking rewards are shown in APY by default.
 APY option is available for stakers who are compounding their rewards by manually re-staking after claiming.
 On the other hand, APR option is available for stakers who don’t do compounding.
 The difference is that APR represents the annual rate simply for earning your stake but APY takes compounding into account.

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/13_header.png').default } width="100%" />